LorenzoGardiner/Candy-Distributor-Data-Analyst-Project/README.md

 Dataset: [US Candy Distributor Dataset – Maven Analytics](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&tags=Business)
 Includes:

-- `Candy_Sales.csv`: Sales transactions by region, factory, and product
+- `Candy_Sales.csv`: Sales transactions by region, and product
 - `Candy_Products.csv`: Product attributes like type, category, and cost

+## 🗃️ Questions to Answer

+- What is top selling candy?
+- What factories are the most profitable?
+- Who are the top 3 customers by sales?
+- What are the top 3 candies per region?
+- What is the trend of

 ---
 ## 📈 Future Improvements